Jabster28/flatman-haveno-test/README.md

   The build directory may grow large over time. `ostree` manages size to some extent, but running `docker compose down` and `docker compose up` should clear the cache.

 - **Configuration Storage:**
   All saved configuration, except for `.gpg` and `config.json`, is stored in Docker volumes.
 Refer to the Docker documentation if you need to edit these volumes.
+This is done to ensure other programs can't see secrets, and as such I'd recommend `chmod` and `chown`ing those two so that only root (and docker) can view them.
+You can also remove `secret.txt`, and `token.txt` if you have stored it somewhere else.

+- **Pushing builds:**
+  If you have a copy of a token and the repo's URL is publicly accessible, you can push builds from a different computer (this is why your secret should be secure!).
+Simply copy the `publish.sh` script wherever you need it and keep the token somewhere secure in your home directory or in a vault, and you can run it the same as you would from the host computer.